 For example, there are also such internet of medical things devices powered with sensors that can detect falls as well as patient’s location (it’s crucial for seniors and people with serious chronic diseases) and send notifications to relevant organizations and individuals.
 Among the examples of such devices, we can name bracelets, belts, and shoes, but when we are talking about smart home solutions, it’s worth mentioning smart carpets with sensor pads.
 These sensors can detect movements and poses, and notify authorized users if some unusual behavior is noticed.

 - IoMT and our body

 Wearable devices have long been an essential part of our bodies.
 But today you can see more exciting ones.
 For example, many experts are trying to develop contact lenses that measure blood sugar by analyzing the tears of patients and electronic pills that can send information from the gut to your phone.
 Tear data will be collected by the lens and then sent to a smartphone or other devices.

 There is also a group of internet of medical things examples aimed at facilitating various everyday tasks for people with hearing impairments.
 What are examples of internet of medical things devices that are developed for this aim?
-Among them, there are special devices that can decrease background noise, direct sound into the ear canals and even transform oral speeches into text and show them on a screen of smartphone.
-IoMT wearable devices can also be of great help for people with vision problems.
+Among them, there are special IoMT devices that can decrease background noise, direct sound into the ear canals and even transform oral speeches into text and show them on a smartphone screen.
+IoMT wearable devices can also greatly help people with vision problems.

 The first example of using the capacities with IoT sensors in combination with AI tools is tracing the virus origin and monitoring whether people comply with quarantine measures.